mikrostew/badash/README.md

 `@exit-on-error "message if this fails" ['code to run before exit']`

-(convenience method) Check the exit code of the command that just completed, and exit with an error message if it failed.
+Check the exit code of the command that just completed, and exit with an error message if it failed.
 Optionally run some code before exiting.

 Example: